russelarms/OffsetAnimator/README.md

 # OffsetAnimator

-OffsetAnimator lets animate objects basing on touchevents, so users can be engaged into animation process.
+OffsetAnimator lets animate objects basing on touchevents, so users can be engaged in an animation process.

 ![Yellow submarine](./preview/sample_video.gif)